Updated On : June 27, 2023

 Apart from the subjects covered during the prelims, there are two additional areas to prepare for: the essay and language paper and the judgment writing paper.
 These sections require ample practice to master.
-Dedicate time to writing full-length judgments and honing your skills, enabling you to approach these sections during the exam confidently.
+Dedicate time to writing full-length judgments and honing your skills, enabling you to confidently approach these sections during the exam.

 MP Judiciary Exam Preparation Tips for Paper 4: Judgment Writing